bpiwowar/pystk2-gymnasium/README.md

 where $d_t$ is the
 overall track distance at time $t$, $\mathrm{pos}_t$ the position among the $K$ karts at time $t$, and $f_t$ is $1$ when the kart finishes the race.

+## Multi-agent environment

+`supertuxkart/multi-full-v0` can be used to control multiple karts.
+It takes an `agents` parameter that is a list of `AgentSpec`.
+Observations and actions are a dictionary of single-kart ones where **string** keys that range from `0` to `n-1` with `n` the number of karts.

+To use different gymnasium wrappers, one can use a `MonoAgentWrapperAdapter`.

 ## Action and observation space

 All the 3D vectors are within the kart referential (`z` front, `x` left, `y` up):